noydb/ts-utils/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/0ca7640d58873389be60/maintainability)](https://codeclimate.com/github/benj-power/ts-utils/maintainability)

 # ts-utils

-#### NOTE: USE ESTABLISHED LIBRARIES FOR ANY ENTERPRISE CODEBASE - FOR YOUR SAFETY AND MY SANITY
+#### PLEASE NOTE: USE ESTABLISHED LIBRARIES FOR ANY ENTERPRISE CODEBASE - FOR YOUR SAFETY AND MY SANITY

 A library of utilities to be used with TypeScript.
 I appreciate the established and efficacious utility libraries out there for both TypeScript and JavaScript so, I wanted to make something of a contribution.